-Provision for Income Taxes
+Provision for (Benefit from) Income Taxes

-Provision for income tax consists primarily of income taxes related to U.S. states and foreign jurisdictions in which we conduct business.
+Provision for (benefit from) income taxes consists primarily of income taxes related to U.S. states and foreign jurisdictions in which we conduct business.
 We maintain a full valuation allowance on our U.S. federal and state net deferred tax assets as we have concluded that it is not more likely than not that the deferred tax assets will be realized.

+Provision for (benefit from) income taxes could also include changes in valuation allowance.
 Our effective tax rate is affected by tax rates in foreign jurisdictions and the relative amounts of income we earn in those jurisdictions, as well as non-deductible expenses, such as stock-based compensation, and changes in our valuation allowance.